ferreum/distanceutils/README.rst

 WorkshopLevelInfos database
 ---------------------------

-For easier querying of levels, as a first step, a sqlite cache database is generated from WorkshopLevelInfos.bytes followed by querying the database.
+For easier querying of levels, as a first step, a SQLite cache database is generated from WorkshopLevelInfos.bytes, followed by querying this database.

 dst-mklevelinfos